Skip to main content

 How skills work

 Skills are Markdown files with structured instructions that AI editors load as context.
-When you invoke a skill (e.g., /create-pipeline), the AI reads the skill's instructions and uses the Harness MCP Server tools to execute actions against the Harness platform.
+When you invoke a skill (for example, /create-pipeline), the AI reads the skill's instructions and uses the Harness MCP Server tools to execute actions against the Harness platform.

 Natural language prompt